Multibit-Legacy/multibit-website-legacy/README.md

 However, this implementation serves the [MultiBit site](https://multibit.org) so don't just clone this and run a mirror without first consulting us.

+You may be interested in deploying [Dropwizard applications on Heroku](http://gary-rowe.com/agilestack/2012/10/09/how-to-deploy-a-dropwizard-project-to-heroku/) since their free instances are sufficient for most low to medium traffic sites and they integrate very well with git.

 ### I've spotted a bug in the site what should I do?